BBBBrain/BrainSN/README.md

 In the downstream folder, there are training and testing codes for different downstream tasks.
 Please select according to different needs and modify the model and data file paths in the code according to the specific task.
 ### Pretrained model
 The pre-trained model weight file is too large to upload and is being uploaded through other channels.
 Please refer to the Pretrained foder for more details.
+### Analysis
+For visulization of latent embedding, please use tsne.py under the analysis folder.
 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.